First-Year Students

 • Applicants must apply to a specific major; applications for an open option or undetermined major cannot be considered.

-• The Leeds School of Business, the College of Media, Communication and Information, and the Program in Environmental Design do not consider students who have already completed an undergraduate degree.
+• The Leeds School of Business, the College of Communication, Media, Design and Information, and the School of Education do not consider students who have already completed an undergraduate degree.
 These students are strongly encouraged to investigate graduate study.

 • Students who already have an undergraduate degree from the College of Engineering and Applied Science and who desire a second undergraduate degree are strongly encouraged to investigate graduate study as an option.